vosbek/jmeter-ai-bedrock/README.md

 - Redirect handling improvements

 Simply select an element in your test plan and type `@optimize` or `optimize` in the chat to receive tailored optimization recommendations.

-### 💻 @code Command

-Use the `@code` command to extract code blocks from AI responses and insert them directly into JSR223 components.
-This feature streamlines the process of implementing scripts suggested by the AI:

-1. **How to Use**:

-   - Select a JSR223 component in your test plan
-   - Ask the AI for a script (e.g., "Write a JSR223 script to extract values from JSON response")
-   - When the AI responds with code blocks, type `@code` to extract and insert the code

-2. **Benefits**:
-   - Eliminates manual copy-pasting of code
-   - Preserves proper formatting and indentation
-   - Automatically extracts only the code blocks, ignoring explanatory text
-   - Maintains the original AI response in the chat for reference

-This feature is particularly useful when implementing complex scripts or when you need to quickly apply the AI's code suggestions to your test plan.

 ### 🧹 @lint Command